The PDF is dead. We’re on the case to find out who killed it - and why?

-The first step is recognising that there’s a problem.
-And PDF is a BIG problem.
-At least it is for anyone who gives a damn about the impact of their stories, their proposals, their reports or newsletters.
+The first step is understanding who felt this strongly about the PDF.
+Our sources say the PDF has been a BIG problem for a lot of people.
+Anyone, that is, who gives a damn about the impact of their stories, their proposals, their reports or newsletters.

 Did it grab you?
 Did it inspire you?
 Did it let you choose your journey?